greenelab/annorxiver_manuscript/content/reviewers_response.md

 >
 > I don't suppose you could possibly be precise about this rather than just 'a limited number'?
 Is it 5, 50, or 500?

-**We agree that line is a bit vague and have updated our text to be more explicit.**
+**We agree that this line is a bit vague and have updated our text to be more explicit.**

 ```diff